refinedev/refine/documentation/docs/contributing.md

 :::

 :::info
-Refine Live Previews has an independent package apart from the documentation and the previews are rendered through this package via iframe. `refine-live-previews` runs on `3030` port by default and the fallback value for `LIVE_PREVIEW_URL` is set to `http://localhost:3030` for development purposes.
+Refine Live Previews has an independent package apart from the documentation and the previews are rendered through this package via iframe. `@pankod/refine-live-previews` runs on `3030` port by default and the fallback value for `LIVE_PREVIEW_URL` is set to `http://localhost:3030` for development purposes.
 If you want to run both the previews package and the documentation at the same time, use `npm run start:doc` command.
 :::

 ### Properties